How ADHD And Dopamine Are Connected?

 What Does The Research Say About ADHD And Dopamine?

+Scientists are also studying the role of dopamine in the development of ADHD.
+They initially believe that ADHD arises if dopamine levels are low.
+But they have realized that the relationship is a little more complicated.
 However, research confirms a strong and complex link between ADHD and the brain’s dopamine system.
 Rather than a simple deficiency, studies indicate a dysfunctional dopamine regulation system that significantly contributes to ADHD symptoms, like inattention, impulsivity, and low motivation.
 This means dopamine transporter abnormalities.
+Research suggests that some people with ADHD have a higher density of dopamine transporters (DAT) in their brain’s striatum.

 Genetic factors